- IUCN StatusLeast Concern.

 A baby red-necked wallaby is called a joey.

-Are red-necked wallabies social animals?down arrow
+Are red-necked wallabies social animals?

 Red-necked wallabies are mainly solitary but will gather together when there is an abundance of resources such as food, water or shelter.
 When they do gather in groups, they have a social hierarchy similar to other wallaby species, these groups are called mobs and will consist of up to 30 individuals.